Hamburg Fair

 Hamburger Dom

-1. The Hamburger Dom uses a special weather warning system that informs vendors early to stop the rides in time.
+1. The Hamburger Dom uses a special weather warning system that informs showmen early to stop rides in time.

-2. During the entire duration, the fair consumes as much electricity as a small village – the energy-intensive rides and light shows are responsible for this.
+2. Throughout its entire duration, the folk festival consumes as much electricity as a small village – the energy-intensive rides and light shows are responsible for this.

-3. On the grounds, there is a fully equipped medical station that is ready to operate around the clock and can even perform minor surgeries.
+3. On the grounds, there is a fully equipped medical station that is ready to operate 24/7 and can even perform minor surgeries.

-4. Although it is called that, the Hamburger Dom has nothing to do with a church – the namesake Mariendom was already demolished in 1804.
+4. Although it has that name, the Hamburger Dom has nothing to do with a church – the namesake Mariendom was already demolished in 1804.

-5. The food mile at the Dom is the longest temporary gastronomy street in Hamburg with over 100 stalls and offers a particularly wide range of options.
+5. The food mile at the Dom is the longest temporary gastronomy street in Hamburg with over 100 stalls and offers a particularly wide range.

-6. Some vendor families have fixed spots that have been passed down for generations – in some cases for over 100 years.
+6. Some showman families have fixed spots that have been passed down for generations – in some cases for over 100 years.

-7. The setup of the Dom begins many days before the opening, but it takes place away from the public and follows a strict schedule.
+7. The setup of the Dom begins many days before the opening, taking place out of the public eye and following a strict schedule.

 8. The first ride after the official opening is traditionally taken by the Mayor of Hamburg – usually on one of the large rides.

-9. After each Dom festival, curious items are left behind – including dental prosthetics, single shoes, cameras, and even a complete stroller.
+9. After each Dom festival, curious items are left behind – among them dental prostheses, single shoes, cameras, and even a complete stroller.

-10. Many Hamburg residents prefer to enjoy the big fireworks from the harbor and watch it relaxed from a barge on the Elbe.
+10. Many Hamburg residents prefer to enjoy the grand fireworks from the harbor and watch it relaxed from a barkasse on the Elbe.

 The Hamburger Dom offers entertainment for all age groups.
-Families with children particularly benefit from Family Day on Wednesdays, when discounted prices apply.
-Young people and adults can find a variety of exciting rides and enjoy the diverse culinary offerings.
-For seniors, there are numerous cozy areas and traditional attractions that invite them to linger.
+Families with children particularly benefit from Family Day on Wednesdays, when reduced prices apply.
+Teenagers and adults can find a variety of exciting rides and enjoy the diverse culinary offerings.
+For seniors, there are numerous cozy areas and traditional attractions that invite relaxation.

-What is the entrance fee for the Hamburger Dom?
+What does the entrance to the Hamburger Dom cost?

 Service Price